bioinfo-ut/PhenotypeSeeker/README.md

 ```
 on the command-line (may need sudo command).
 ### Install from source
-Download the latest version of PhenotypeSeeker from the GitHub repository:
+Download the PhenotypeSeeker from the GitHub repository:
 ```
 git clone https://github.com/bioinfo-ut/PhenotypeSeeker.git
 ```